dawranliou/dawranliou.com/content/blog/2020-11-12-my-emacs-clojure-dev-env-overview.md

 I bind `magit-status` to `command+g` (also `<SPC> g g` because of old habit using Doom Emacs.)

-# Cider - advanced Clojure editing
+# Cider - advanced Clojure integrated environment

 I use [Cider](https://cider.mx/) to manage the nrepl sessions and to evaluate code.
 I used to rely on Cider for more things like looking up code definition